secretflow/spu/docs/development/psi_protocol_intro.rst

 .. figure:: ../imgs/dp_psi.png

-Note that we use encrypt to denote the process of calculating :math:`y\gets x^a`.
+Note that we use "encrypt" to denote the process of calculating :math:`y\gets x^a`.

 Protocol: